OpenDSA/OpenDSA/RST/source/Heapsort.rst

 factor), but Heapsort has special properties that will make it particularly useful when sorting data sets too large to fit in main memory, as discussed in
-Module <ODSAref "ExternalSort" />.
+Module :numref:`External Sorting <ExternalSort>`.

 A sorting algorithm based on max-heaps is quite straightforward.
-First we use the heap building algorithm of Module
+First we use the heap building algorithm of
+Module :numref:`Heaps <Heaps>`
-<ODSAref "Heap" /> to convert the array into max-heap order.
+to convert the array into max-heap order.
 Then we repeatedly remove the
 maximum value from the heap, restoring the heap property each time that we do so, until the heap is empty.
-Note that each time we remove the maximum element from the heap, it is placed at the end of the array.
+Note that each time we remove the record with maximum key value from the heap, it is placed at the end of the array.
-Assume the :math:`n` elements are stored in array positions 0 through :math:`n-1`.
+Assume the :math:`n` records are stored in array positions 0 through :math:`n-1`.
 After removing the maximum value from the heap and readjusting, the maximum value will now be placed in position